Basel-Dawoud/Recipes-Examples-BootlinTutorial/README.md

+# How to write a recipe?
-# Explaining examples of recipes of the bootlin yocto tutorial
+## Explaining examples of recipes of the bootlin yocto tutorial

 ```bash
 SUMMARY = "Hello world program"